MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-adfs-windows-server.md

 There are two options for configuring the Web Service SDK.
 The first is with a username and password, the second is with a client certificate.
 Follow these steps for the first option, or skip ahead for the second.

 1. Set the value for **WebServiceSdkUsername** to an account that is a member of the PhoneFactor Admins security group.
 Use the &lt;domain&gt;&#92;&lt;user name&gt; format.
 2. Set the value for **WebServiceSdkPassword** to the appropriate account password.
-The special character "&" cannot be used in the **WebServiceSdkPassword**.
+The special character "&" can't be used in the **WebServiceSdkPassword**.

 ### Configure the Web Service SDK with a client certificate